BattletechModders/TisButAScratch/README.md

 `BleedingOutTimerString` - string, what word to use in <b>Bleeding Out</b> status tooltip; e.g., if durationData for the injuryeffect uses `ticksOnActivations`, you may want to set this string to `"activations"`, as the tooltip would say "Unit is bleeding out, 4 `activations` remaining!".

 `internalDmgStatName` - name of bool statistic being used in gear to determine whether internal structure damage results in injuries.
-Example stat effect given below:
+Example stat effect added to DNI cockpit given below:

 ```
 {